AkshayKanathur/hadoop_docker_setup/README.md

 ```
 ### Starting Hadoop:

-Use the start-hadoop command to start Hadoop next time you want to run it (if you set up the script).
+Use the "start-hadoop" command to start Hadoop next time you want to run it (if you set up the script).

 Else, you have to enter:
 ```bash